 OROLSI is the focal point in the Department of Peace Operations (DPO) on efforts to counter terrorism and prevent violent extremism (CT/PVE).
 In this role, OROLSI brings a comprehensive, multi-faceted approach to building CT/PVE capacities in United Nations peace operations, as well as in non-mission settings, in accordance with the United Nations Global Counter Terrorism Strategy (A/RES/60/288) and the Secretary-General's Plan of Action to Prevent Violent Extremism (A/70/674).
-OROLSI strives to better understand violent extremism and its impact; adapt the presence and activities of United Nations peace operations; and build national CT/ PVE capacities in the areas of rule of law and security institutions.
+OROLSI strives to better understand violent extremism and its impact; adapt the presence and activities of United Nations peace operations; and build national CT/PVE capacities in the areas of rule of law and security institutions.

-2006: United Nations Global Counter-Terrorism strategy adopted: Pillar 3 on "enhancing the capacity of United Nations and Member States"; Pillar 4 on "ensuring human rights and the rule of law".

-2015: Report of the High-Level Independent Panel on Peace Operations highlights non-permissive environments, attacks and impact of violent extremism on United Nations peace operations.
+- 2006: United Nations Global Counter-Terrorism strategy adopted: Pillar 3 on "enhancing the capacity of United Nations and Member States"; Pillar 4 on "ensuring human rights and the rule of law". - 2015: Report of the High-Level Independent Panel on Peace Operations highlights non-permissive environments, attacks and impact of violent extremism on United Nations peace operations.

-2015: Secretary-General's Plan of Action to Prevent Violent Extremism calls for integration of preventing violent extremism into activities of United Nations peace operations.
+Secretary-General's Plan of Action to Prevent Violent Extremism calls for integration of preventing violent extremism into activities of United Nations peace operations.

-2017: Report on Improving the Security of United Nations Peacekeepers emphasizes the need to improve capacity so that United Nations personnel are equipped and trained to operate in high-threat environments.

-2018: The United Nations Department of Peace Operations (DPO) signed the United Nations Global Counter-Terrorism Coordination Compact.
-On behalf of DPO, OROLSI participates in all eight Global Counter-Terrorism Coordination Compact Committee Working Groups ensuring the Department's expertise is provided and integrated, as relevant.
+- 2017: Report on Improving the Security of United Nations Peacekeepers emphasizes the need to improve capacity so that United Nations personnel are equipped and trained to operate in high-threat environments. - 2018: DPO signed the United Nations Global Counter-Terrorism Coordination Compact.
+On behalf of DPO, OROLSI participates in all eight Global Counter-Terrorism Coordination Compact Committee Working Groups ensuring the Department's expertise is provided and United Nations Global integrated, as relevant. - 2021: OROLSI developed the Network of Peacekeeping Mission Focal Points on CT/PVE.

-United Nations Global COUNTER-TERRORISM Coordination Compact
+COUNTER-TERRORISM